snehakchandrashekar/snehakchandrashekar.github.io/index.md

 Before embarking on this journey, I earned my Bachelor of Engineering in Electrical and Electronics from the National Institute of Engineering, Mysuru.
 Following that, I had the privilege of working as an Application Development Analyst at Accenture Solutions Pvt.
 Ltd., Bengaluru, where I spent nearly three years solving real-world challenges and honing my skills in innovative problem-solving.

 Beyond academics and work, I'm an avid traveler and photography enthusiast.
 Capturing the world through my lens gives me a sense of adventure and creativity.
-Feel free to explore my photography portfolio on <a href="https://unsplash.com/@itssneha" target="_blank" rel="noopener noreferrer">Unsplash</a>.
+Feel free to explore my photography portfolio on <a href="https://unsplash.com/@itssneha" target="_blank" rel="noopener noreferrer">Unsplash</a> and Instagram - <a href="https://www.instagram.com/the_shutterbug_memories/" target="_blank" rel="noopener noreferrer">the_shutterbug_memories</a> .

 Thanks for stopping by!
 Let’s connect and explore the exciting world of technology and creativity together.